Eldritch Instinct System Reference Document (v0.8)

 Hostile | Wary | Curious | Kind | Helpful |

-When the PCs try to get a favor or information from an NPC, consider the following factors:
+When the investigators ask for a favor or information from an NPC, consider the following factors:

-Stakes: do the PCs ask for a lot or just a small favor?
+Stakes: Do the PCs ask for a lot or just a small favor?
+Could this get the NPC in trouble?

-Motivation: does the PC’s proposition align with what the NPC wants?
+Motivation: Does the PC’s proposition align with what the NPC wants?
+What will the NPC receive in return?

-Respect: does the NPC personally respect the PCs based on their behavior and reputation?
+Respect: Does the NPC personally respect the PCs?
+Do they have a good reputation?

-Leverage: do the PCs present anything that forces the NPC’s hand?
+Leverage: Do the PCs present anything that forces the NPC’s hand?
+Are they blackmailing the NPC?

 Research